webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 *All JSON structures should be well-formed and conform to the JSON specification [http://www.json.org http://www.json.org].
 *Use <code>JSON.parse()</code> and <code>JSON.stringify()</code> to parse and serialize JSON strings.

+==Creating a live code example==
+A live code example can be created on code.webplatform.org and is a good addition to in-page snippets.
+To added code to code.webplatform.org and link to it, follow these steps.

+# Go to code.webplatform.org and press Ctrl + N or ⌘ + N to get a new example.
+Delete any boiler plate code.
+# On each tab - CSS, HTML, and JS, paste or type in your code example.
+For the main JavaScript function, you don't need to include a function name.
+The code.webplatform.org executes your JavaScript once the HTML has loaded.
+Additional JavaScript functions that are called do need to be defined with a function and name.
+# The <code>body</code> and <code>head</code> tags are not needed.
+# On the <code>CSS</code> tab, put a CSS comment as the first line with the title of your example, such as /* Button example */.
+You need to do this regardless of whether you have CSS content or not.
+This is essentially the same as using <code>title</code> in the head of a webpage.
+# Click the Result tab to see your example.
+The tab title should also show the title you entered into the CSS comment.
+# Click the All tab, and then press CTRL + S or ⌘ + S to save the page.
+By saving from the All tab, your users will automatically see your code executed when they land on the page.
+# Copy the URL from the address bar, and paste it into the "Live example URL (optional)" field in your topic.

+A special note about using the Save button at the top of code.webplatform.com:
+* To see save options, hover your mouse over the button to get the dropdown menu.
+If you click the button or the arrow, it will automatically save.

 The final suggestions: Be simple.
 Be straightforward.
 Don’t try to impress.
 Just teach.
 {{Notes_Section}}